codingkuzzi/Startup-Weekend-Tracker/README.md

 * _Working website on Heroku http://my-startup-weekend-tracker.herokuapp.com/_

 * _Clone the project from Github._
 * _Navigate to the project folder.
-On the terminal, type "gradle run", then enter the following in the browser's URL bar: http://localhost:4567/._
+On the terminal, type "gradlew run", then enter the following in the browser's URL bar: http://localhost:4567/._

 ## Technologies Used